EmbedJournal/embedjournal/_posts/2014-06-06-useful-books-reference.md

 </p>

 <p style="color: #292929;">
-  We willA keep your email safely locked away from the spammers!
+  We will keep your email safely locked away from the spammers!
 </p>

 <p style="color: #292929;">
-  Also youA donaEURtmt have to worry about a dozen email in your inbox when you log in!
-Atmost, you will get a coupe ofA mails in a week and we are sure you will love it!.
+  Also you don't have to worry about a dozen emails in your inbox when you log in!
+Atmost, you will get a coupe of mails in a week and we are sure you will love it!.
 </p>